AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/the-basics.md

 ---
 title: AEM Conceitos principais
 seo-title: The Basics
-description: Uma visão geral dos conceitos principais de como o AEM é estruturado e como desenvolvê-lo, incluindo a compreensão do JCR, Sling, OSGi, o dispatcher, os workflows e o MSM
+description: Uma visão geral dos conceitos principais de como o AEM é estruturado e como desenvolvê-lo, incluindo a compreensão do JCR, Sling, OSGi, o Dispatcher, os workflows e o MSM
 seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service